jprjr/luasodium/README.md

 If you're in an environment where building a C module is difficult, but using the FFI API is fine, you can also just use the modules under the `ffi/` folder directly.
-They detect if they're being loaded from the C module, or if they're being loaded as regular modules.
+They're able to be loaded as regular modules by LuaJIT.
 This is how the version on [OPM](https://opm.openresty.org/package/jprjr/luasodium/) is published, since OPM doesn't allow C modules.
 In this case, it will use `ffi.load` to locate the `sodium` library.